hdevillers/go-fannot-documentation/docs/source/usage/formating_rules.rst

 The parameter ``NbHitCheck`` controls the number of blast hits for a given protein that are considered as possible candidates for annotation transfer.
-Indeed, because blast is a local alignment tool, the best hit is not necessary obtained with most globaly conserved protein from the blast database.
+Indeed, because blast is a local alignment tool, the best hit is not necessary obtained with most globally conserved protein from the blast database.
 One of the originalities of **go-FAnnoT** is that the *n* first blast hits are reassessed using a global alignment algorithm (Needleman-Wunsch) and the final candidate is select on the basis of these global alignments.